ccodwg/Covid19CanadaArchive/README.md

 print(files)
 ```

+Please note that the data in this archive were previously hosted on Google Drive.
+This product has been discontinued and all further data updates will occur on the [data.opencovid.ca](http://data.opencovid.ca/archive/index.html#archive/) site.

 ## Contribution guide

 Community members may contribute to the project in several ways.
 In the future, more ways of contributing will be added (e.g., adding metadata).